 The four techniques described above are tactics, but they need to be applied in the context of an overarching modeling strategy.
 From this you can derive proper model and tool architectures.

 When selecting new modeling languages and corresponding tools, attention should be given to the use cases they need to support.
 More importantly, new modeling languages and tools need to support all stakeholders’ use cases, not just their direct users’.
 All use cases should support one of these business priorities: Improve quality, accelerate development or use resources more efficiently.
-Quantify these and measure them to make your product development predictive.

 For all four tactics, the existing off-the-shelf solutions are preferable to self-build solutions.
 After all, you’re busy creating complex products in a competitive market; you don’t want to waste resources building internal software.